Editor: Roberto González Echevarría

 Sometimes the story seems like a video being rewound, but often there's a forward-moving feeling to the backwards flow of time.
 Don Marcial is escaping from what he's become, retracing a path towards innocence.
 There is no other way to reclaim this innocence, except to go forward into the past.

 And a splendid evening party was given in the music room on the day he achieved minority.
 He was delighted to know that his signature was no longer legally valid, and that worm-eaten registers and documents would now vanish from his world.
 He had reached the point at which courts of justice were no longer to be feared, because his bodily existence was ignored by the law.

-Though even in his comparatively innocent childhood, there's death and darkness (things that he might have taken into himself unquestioned as a child and then with adulthood fully embraced or allowed to flourish, without bothering to understand it).
+However, even in his comparatively innocent childhood, there's death and darkness (beliefs that he might have taken into himself unquestioned as a child and then with adulthood fully embraced or allowed to flourish, without bothering to understand them).